-Verification of specified properties such as density, moisture content or strength of compacted clay seals can be determined by direct access during construction.
-However, indirect methods are preferred because certain measurements, such as permeability, are likely to be time consuming and invasive.
-Methods used to verify the quality of emplaced seals will include quality of block production and field measurements of density.
-As a minimum, standard quality control procedures recommended for compaction operations will be implemented including visual observation, in situ density measurements, and moisture content measurements.
-Visual observation accompanied by detailed record keeping will assure design procedures are being followed.
+Verification of specified properties such as density, moisture content or strength of compacted 24 clay seals can be determined by direct access during construction.
+However, indirect methods 25 are preferred because certain measurements, such as permeability, are likely to be time 26 consuming and invasive.
+Methods used to verify the quality of emplaced seals will include 27 guality of block production and field measurements of density.
+As a minimum, standard guality 28 control procedures recommended for compaction operations will be implemented including 29 visual observation, in situ density measurements, and moisture content measurements.
+Visual 30 observation accompanied by detailed record keeping will assure design procedures are being 31 followed.
 In situ testing will confirm design objectives are accomplished in the field.
+32

-Density measurements of compacted clay shall follow standard procedures such as ASTM D 1556, D 2167, and D 2922.
-The moisture content of clay blocks shall be calculated based on the water added during mixing and can be confirmed by following ASTM Standard procedures D 2216 and D 3017.
-It is probable that verification procedures will require modifications to be applicable within the shaft.
-As a minimum, laboratory testing to certify the above referenced quality control measures will be performed to assure that the field measurements provide reliable results.
+Density measurements of compacted clay shall follow standard procedures such as ASTM 33 D 1556, D 2167, and D 2922.
+The moisture content of clay blocks shall be calculated based on 34 the water added during mixing and can be confirmed by following ASTM Standard procedures 35 D 2216 and D 3017.
+It is probable that verification procedures will require modifications to be 36 applicable within the shaft.
+As a minimum, laboratory testing to certify the above referenced 37 guality control measures will be performed to assure that the field measurements provide 38 reliable results.
+39

-A2.3 Asphalt Components
+Asphalt Components A2.3 40

-Asphalt is used to prevent water migration down the shaft in two ways: an asphalt column bridging the Rustler/Salado contact and a "waterstop" sandwiched between concrete plugs at three locations within the Salado Formation, two above the salt column and one below the salt column.
-An asphalt mastic mix (AMM) that contains aggregate is specified for the column while the specification for the waterstop layer is pure asphalt.
+Asphalt is used to prevent water migration down the shaft in two ways: an asphalt column 41 42

-Asphalt is a widely used construction material with many desirable properties.
-Asphalt is a strong cement, is readily adhesive, highly waterproof, and durable.
-Furthermore, it is a plastic substance that provides controlled flexibility to mixtures of mineral aggregates with which it is usually combined.
+- 1 three locations within the Salado Formation, two above the salt column and one below the salt - 2 column.
+An asphalt mastic mix (AMM) that contains aggregate is specified for the column while - 3 the specification for the waterstop layer is pure asphalt. - 4 Asphalt is a widely used construction material with many desirable properties.
+Asphalt is a - 5 strong cement, is readily adhesive, highly waterproof, and durable.
+Furthermore, it is a plastic - 6 substance that provides controlled flexibility to mixtures of mineral aggregates with which it is - 7 usually combined.
 It is highly resistant to most acids, salts, and alkalis.
-A number of asphalts and asphalt mixes are available that cover a wide range of viscoelastic properties which allows the properties of the mixture to be designed for a wide range of requirements for each application.
+A number of asphalts - and asphalt mixes are available that cover a wide range of viscoelastic properties which allows - the properties of the mixture to be designed for a wide range of requirements for each - application.
 These properties are well suited to the requirements of the WIPP shaft seal system.

-The generic purpose of asphalt seal components above the salt column is to eliminate water migration downward.
-The asphalt waterstops above the salt column are designed to intersect the DRZ and limit fluid flow.
-Asphalt is not the lone component preventing flow of brine downward; it functions in tandem with concrete and a compacted clay column.
-Waterstop Component # 11 located below the salt column would naturally limit upward flow f brine or gas.
-Concrete abutting the asphalt waterstops provides a rigid element that creates a backstress upon the inward creeping salt, promoting healing within the DRZ.
-Asphalt is included in the WIPP shaft seal system to reduce uncertainty of system performance by providing redundancy of function while using an alternative material type.
-The combination of shaft seal components restricts fluid flow up or down to allow time for the salt column to reconsolidate and form a natural fluid-tight seal.
+The generic purpose of asphalt seal components above the salt column is to eliminate water 12 migration downward.
+The asphalt waterstops above the salt column are designed to intersect 13 the DRZ and limit fluid flow.
+Asphalt is not the lone component preventing flow of brine 14 downward; it functions in tandem with concrete and a compacted clay column.
+Waterstop 15 Component # 11 located below the salt column would naturally limit upward flow of brine or gas.
+16 Concrete abutting the asphalt waterstops provides a rigid element that creates a backstress 17 upon the inward creeping salt, promoting healing within the DRZ.
+Asphalt is included in the 18 WIPP shaft seal system to reduce uncertainty of system performance by providing redundancy 19 of function while using an alternative material type.
+The combination of shaft seal components 20 restricts fluid flow up or down to allow time for the salt column to reconsolidate and form a 21 natural fluid-tight seal.
+22